gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 "'Pubber' object has no attribute '__address'"
 ```

-Don'r worry you can still access it:
+Don't worry you can still access it:

 ```
 >>> guest._Pubber__address